RisingGeek/CodeEditor/Readme.md

 ### Completed Features:
    - **Real Time Editing:** Edit code in a real time monaco editor.
 Input and output are also real time.
    - **Run code:** Run code against a custom test case in currently supported languages.
+   - **Private Channel:** Only the users who have access to the unique URL can edit in the editor.

 ### Features ToDo List
-   - **Private Channel:** Currently, code pair's editor is global.
-Anyone editing code in the editor will be visible to you.
-The task is to provide private channel so that users can invite other people by sharing the unique URL.
    - **Video Calling:** Users can interact via video calling.
    - **Support for more languages:** Code pair currently supports C++ language.
    - **Rich text presence:** Highlight the cursor position of other user.